End of Support for Sectéra Wireline Terminal

 REDCOM has been providing secure network access capabilities for over forty years and has often responded to the special needs of the market by developing new capabilities.
 These solutions have supported critical communication capabilities for many security purposes including:

 - TLS/SRTP SIP and AS-SIP support.
 REDCOM participated in the development of the DISA Unified Capabilities Requirements (UCR) 2013.

 - SCIP 150.1 (Modem Relay) networks that actually work.
 REDCOM participated in the development of the V.150.1 protocol.

 - Non-secure warning tone trunk and line interfaces

 As a leader in secure communications, REDCOM has been receiving inquiries about alternate solutions to the now EOS SWT.
-There has been speculation in the industry that there may be some future replacement solution for the aforementioned devices.
-The NSA is relying on the mass adoption of the CSfC solution, which has yet to produce a suitable alternative.
+REDCOM has developed a viable solution with our new Secure Device Interface (SDI) circuit card for the REDCOM HDX.
+For more on the vIPer-R, please see our latest post on the REDCOM Secure Voice Gateway.

 History of REDCOM’s developments for the secure world.
 Some detail of special C2 features are also provided:

 REDCOM partnered with Diversified Products to create the Remote capability.
 One use of this card was to support air/ground secure comms for SHAEF command.